luisdiazhr/2D-Feature-Tracking/README.md

 # 2D-Feature-Tracking

 ## 1. Data Buffer Optimization
-In order to track features in an image, two consecutive frames of the scene are required.
-This can be achieved by creating a buffer of limited size that contains frames.
-In this case the size is defined to two.
-At the beginning, the first image is captured and pushed into the buffer.
-Its features and descriptors are obtained and stored in a data structure.
-Then, a new frame is captured and is pushed into the buffer.
-The match process is possible between both frames and we can get the resulting keypoints.
-This process is repeated the next time we get a new frame.
-The old frames are erased automatically from the buffer.
+In order to track features in the preceding vehicle, two consecutive image frames of the scene are required.
+In this code, we will store these two frames in a buffer of fixed size of two.
+When the first image is processed, all its data such as keypoints and descriptors are stored in a data structure that is pushed into the buffer.
+When the second frame arrives, it is pushed to the buffer as well.
+Once the buffer is full, the keypoint match process between both frames can take place.
+When a new frame is pushed into the buffer, the oldest frame will be deleted.
+This is a good way to maintain the memory.
 This is implemented in lines 63 to 74.

 ## 2. Keypoint Detection

-The keypoint detection functionality enables the user to choose among different keypoint detectors by setting a string variable.
+This program enables the user to choose among different keypoint detectors by setting a string variable.
 This is implemented in the file matching_2D_student.cpp in the function detKeypointsModern.
-The following keypoint detectors are available to chose:
+The following keypoint detectors are available to choose from:
 - HARRIS
 - FAST
 - BRISK